louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Methods

 Data were analysed from two 6-week, multicentre, double-blind, randomised, placebo-controlled studies, prospectively designed to be pooled.
-Patients received once-daily quetiapineXR 150mg/day (n=309), 300mg/day (n=307) or placebo (n=303) adjunctive to ongoing antidepressant therapy.
+Patients received once-daily quetiapineXR 150mg/day (n = 309), 300mg/day (n = 307) or placebo (n = 303) adjunctive to ongoing antidepressant therapy.
 The primary endpoint was change from randomisation to Week 6 in MADRS total score.
-Other assessments included MADRS response (≥50% decrease in total score) and remission (total score≤8), change from randomisation in HAM-D, HAM-A, PSQI global and CGI-S scores.
+Other assessments included MADRS response (≥ 50% decrease in total score) and remission (total score ≤ 8), change from randomisation in HAM-D, HAM-A, PSQI global and CGI-S scores.

 Results

-Quetiapine XR (150 and 300mg/day) reduced MADRS total scores vs placebo at every assessment including Week 6 (-14.5, -14.8, -12.0; p<0.001 each dose) and Week 1 (-7.8,-7.3,-5.1; p<0.001 each dose).
-For quetiapineXR 150 and 300mg/day and placebo, respectively at Week 6: MADRS response 53.7% (p=0.063), 58.3% (p<0.01) and 46.2%; MADRS remission 35.6% (p<0.01), 36.5% (p<0.001) and 24.1%.
+Quetiapine XR (150 and 300mg/day) reduced MADRS total scores vs placebo at every assessment including Week 6 (-14.5, -14.8, -12.0; p < 0.001 each dose) and Week 1 (-7.8,-7.3,-5.1; p < 0.001 each dose).
+For quetiapineXR 150 and 300mg/day and placebo, respectively at Week 6: MADRS response 53.7% (p = 0.063), 58.3% (p < 0.01) and 46.2%; MADRS remission 35.6% (p < 0.01), 36.5% (p < 0.001) and 24.1%.
 QuetiapineXR 150 and 300mg/day significantly improved HAM-D, HAM-A, PSQI and CGI-S scores at Week 6 vs placebo.
 Quetiapine XR demonstrated broad efficacy, independent of factors including concomitant antidepressant.

 Limitations